goreleaser/goreleaser/www/docs/customization/sign.md

 ### Available variable names

-These environment variables might be available in the fields that are
+These environment variables might be available in the fields that accept
-templateable:
+templates:

 - `${artifact}`: the path to the artifact that will be signed
 - `${artifactID}`: the ID of the artifact that will be signed